Privacy Policy

 In the event that any of your data is to be transferred in such a manner, you will be contacted in advance and informed of the changes.

-We may change this Privacy Policy from time to time (for example, if the law changes).
+We may change this Privacy Notice from time to time (for example, if the law changes).
 We recommend that you check this page regularly to keep up to date.

 If we make any material changes to the way we process and use your personal data, we will contact you to let you know about the change.